-An ICAEW briefing paper which highlights the implications of the UK Bribery Act 2010 when working outside the UK, offering a series of practical steps that can be taken to mitigate the risk of falling foul of the Act.
+ICAEW briefing paper highlighting the implications of the UK Bribery Act 2010 when working outside the UK.
+The paper offers a series of practical steps to mitigate the risk of falling foul of the Act.
 Published in July 2014.

 Bribery Act 2010